Michael Westmore: Biography

 In 1985 he appeared in a video released on VHS called Looking Your Best with Michael Westmore.
 He was hired in 1986 to work on Star Trek: The Next Generation, and would go on to work on Deep Space Nine, Voyager and Enterprise.
 He was initially apprehensive about working on a television show as his previous experience had been only with feature films, but after discussing it with his wife he thought that the idea of a year-long project was positive.
 During his time on the shows he developed the make-up for several alien races, including the Ferengi, Cardassians, Jem'Hadar, and further developed the make-up used on Klingon characters.
 One of his first roles was the development of the make-up used on Brent Spiner to create the character Data.
 He left the Star Trek franchise in 2005, following the cancellation of Enterprise.

 Following Star Trek, he went into semi-retirement and worked on the musical version of Mask, having previously worked on the movie version.
-He was responsible for Kamal Haasan's make up in the Shankar directed Indian Tamil film called 'Indian'.
-He also did an elderly women makeup for Kamal Hassan in a Tamil film Avvai Shanmugi.
-He also spent eighteen months on the Indian film Dasavathaaram, where actor Kamal Haasan played ten different roles which each required prosthetics.
 He has begun work as a producer and aims to write a two-volume autobiography.
 He also made a guest appearance on the third series finale of reality TV make-up show Face Off, alongside his daughter McKenzie Westmore who is the presenter of the show.
 After that, he has appeared in subsequent seasons as a mentor to the contestants of the show.

+Indian Films

+Westmore introduction to Indian Cinema was through 1985 Tamil Film Oru Kaidhiyin Diary for Kamal Haasan's elderly man character David - Biological Father of the Protagonist..He was also responsible for Kamal Haasan's make up in the S. Shankar directed Indian Tamil film called 'Indian'.
+He also did an elderly women makeup for Kamal Hassan in a Tamil film Avvai Shanmugi.
+He also spent eighteen months on the Indian film Dasavathaaram, where actor Kamal Haasan played ten different roles which each required prosthetics.